-The option to change your PHP version in cPanel is a great hosting feature to have.
+The option to change your PHP version in cPanel is a valuable hosting feature.

-You can modify your PHP version from your Rochen cPanel accounts for each of the websites you host with us.
+You can modify your PHP version from your Rochen cPanel accounts for each website you host with us.

 http://DOMAINNAME/cpanel or http://DOMAINNAME:2082